cancer32/BiGen/README.md

 # make-gujarati-names
-A bigram language model trained to predict Gujarati names according to gender.
-It generates names per character basis using the probability of the next character
+A bigram language model trained to predict Gujarati names based on the trained dataset.
+It generates names per character basis using the Feed forward neural network

 # Requirements
 - Python 3.10